What does revocation mean?

 - MPKI: for an MPKI, you can block the corresponding certificate yourself using your MPKI access

-If it’s an external certificate, please follow the steps below.
+If it is somebody else’s certificate, please follow the steps below.

 - If possible, please notify the certificate holder.